5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 This side represent a card to be removed.

 So if your plan for the step is purchasing a Permanent card, it should be on the right side, not the left.
-(Otherwise automatic XP calculation would be wrong.)
+(Otherwise automatic calculation would be wrong.)

 ### Right side